weijunntan/IBM-Data-Science-Falcon9/README.md

 # IBM Data Science Capstone Course
 This repository is the final project for IBM Data Science Course at Coursera.
-It  will apply your data science skills as a Data scientist for a private space launch company which is SpaceX in this project.
+It  will apply data science skills as a Data scientist for a private space launch company which is SpaceX in this project.

 As a starting point of almost all data science projects, it need to collect data, as much and relevant as possible.